koksyuen/Logseq/pages/nyquist frequency.md

 - defined as half of the [[sampling rate]] of a discrete signal processing system.
-It is the highest frequency that can be accurately represented when a continuous signal is sampled at a given rate.
+It is the **highest frequency that can be accurately represented when a continuous signal is sampled at a given rate**.